Biden's Lobito Corridor Initiative Is Antithesis Of Africa's Drive For Local Processing Of Natural Assets

 The planned railway system is even envisaged for extension from Ndola to the port of Dar es Salaam in Tanzania on the Indian Ocean coast, probably through integrating it to the existing mighty Tanzania-Zambia Railway (TAZARA) line.

-Reportedly, the main goal of the Lobito Corridor is that once it is implemented fully, it will help transport extracted raw mineral resources from the natural asset rich countries linked to the renovated and new railway system, namely Angola, DRC, Zambia, and probably Tanzania, to Lobito port that will then shipped to USA and Europe.
 A rather out of fashion goal with some neo-imperialist undertone.
-That is because many African countries now distaste the colonial perception that they are sources of raw materials for industrialized countries, and buyers of goods made from the materials they export.
+That is because, currently many African countries distaste the colonial perception or narrative that they are mere exporters of raw materials to industrialized countries, and importers of goods made from the raw materials they export.
 As such, the countries are striving towards adding value to their extracted mineral resources through adopting mineral resource laws and policies that require local processing of most extracted raw minerals, and ban export of unprocessed mineral resources.
 Mining firms are therefore compelled to process extracted mineral resources prior to export.
-In Tanzania for instance, several mineral ore refining plants are said to have been built already in response to this new approach in natural asset management.
+For instance, in Tanzania several mineral ore refining plants are said to have been built in recent years in response to this new approach in natural asset management, while in Botswana local processing of extracted raw diamonds has been going on for several decades now.

 DRC, Zambia, Angola, and Tanzania have vast deposits of natural assets including critical minerals like cobalt, lithium, copper, manganese, etc.